-In the course of the implementation of the Agreement, notably through discussions in the Bilateral Oversight Board (read 'Joint Committee) established under the Agreement, the United States' Federal Aviation Administration (hereinafter referred to as 'the FAA') and the Commission have found that there is a mutual desire to enhance the possibilities for further aviation safety cooperation beyond the current provisions of the Agreement.
+In the course of the implementation of the Agreement, notably through discussions in the Bilateral Oversight Board (read 'Joint Committee) established under the Agreement, the United States' Federal Aviation Administration (hereinafter referred to as 'the FAA') and the Commission have found that there is a mutual desire to enhance the possibilities for further aviation safety cooperation beyond the current provisions of the Agreement,

-Both sides noted that greater cooperation should be developed as a priority in the pilot licensing and training domain, and have tasked experts to examine options and develop technical proposals.
-The results of this initiative have confirmed the feasibility and need for extending the Agreement to additional areas of cooperation and acceptance.
+Both sides noted that greater cooperation should be developed as a priority in pilot licensing and training, and have tasked experts to examine options and develop technical proposals.
+In addition, the expert work has confirmed the feasibility and need for extending the Agreement to additional areas of cooperation and acceptance.